Home » How To Draft Terms And Conditions For The Website

 • Delivery Timeframes: In terms of shipping policy, you should normally declare the delivery timeline – how long will it take for your consumer to obtain their products after the purchase is received?
 Where various timescales apply to different products, such as when manufacturing time is longer for bespoke items, this should be accounted for and made clear.
 You may also wish to specify what will happen if delivery is delayed for whatever reason, and how, if at all, customers will be notified.

-ALSO READ: How To Draft An Employment Agreement
+ALSO READ: How To Draft A Memorandum Of Understanding

 Guarantees and Warranties